 These observation questions are designed to be followed with application questions to provide a self-directed or group study of the book of Thessalonians.
+Find all 1 Thessalonians resources here.
 Enjoy!

 Read 1 Thessalonians Chapter 2 thoroughly and answer the questions below.
 Consider reading the chapter multiple times.